Debug-The-Code/Calci/README.md

 # Calci
-A simple calculator app made in java for calculations it used awesome font with beteer user experience.
+A simple calculator app made in java for calculations it used awesome font with beter user experience.

 To know more google it.
 Aut dimag sahe rakhoo